Canada ex-attorney: Government tried to interfere in case

-TORONTO (AP) — Canada’s former attorney general is testifying she experienced a consistent and sustained effort by many people in Prime Minister Justin Trudeau’s government to inappropriately interfere in the prosecution of a major Canadian engineering company and says it included “veiled threats.”
+TORONTO (AP) — Canada’s former attorney general testified Wednesday she experienced a consistent and sustained effort by many people in Prime Minister Justin Trudeau’s government to inappropriately interfere in the prosecution of a major Canadian engineering company and said it included “veiled threats.”

-Ex-Attorney General Jody Wilson-Raybould said Wednesday 11 people tried to interfere in her prosecutorial discretion.
+Ex-justice minister and ex-attorney general Jody Wilson-Raybould said Wednesday that 11 people tried to interfere in her prosecutorial discretion and said in a meeting with Trudeau, the prime minister raised the issue and asked her to “help out” with the case.
+Wilson-Raybould said she asked Trudeau if he was politically interfering with her role as attorney general and told him she would strongly advise against it.

-Trudeau’s government has been on the defensive since the Globe and Mail newspaper reported Feb.
-7 that Trudeau or his staff pressured her to try to avoid a criminal prosecution of Montreal-based SNC-Lavalin over allegations of corruption involving government contracts in Libya.
-Critics say that would be improper political meddling in a legal case.
+“No, no, no. We just need a find a solution,” she said Trudeau responded.

 Most Read Nation & World Stories